0x444454/4CB-Decoder/README.md

 This project provides functional realtime and batch decoders that work with the original broadcasted signals and simulated surrogates.
 So we can finally unravel the mystery ;-)

-Read the story of the reverse-engineering of the transmnission protocol in this thread on Lemon64 (spoiler warning): https://www.lemon64.com/forum/viewtopic.php?t=85204
+Read the story of the reverse-engineering of the transmission protocol in this thread on Lemon64 (spoiler warning): https://www.lemon64.com/forum/viewtopic.php?t=85204